datawire/ambassador-docs/docs/edge-stack/pre-release/topics/using/filters/oauth2.md

 `"duration"` strings are parsed as a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 See [Go `time.ParseDuration`](https://golang.org/pkg/time/#ParseDuration).

+> **Note:** Try to configure your Identity Provider to send the proper `Cache-Control` headers so that Ambassador can successfully cache responses since the default action is to not cache responses.
+This will prevent recieving 502 errors when requests to the IDP exceed the default auth timeout of 5 seconds in response to frequent requests to the IDP caused by large ammounts of traffic.
+If this is not possible, you can set `maxStale` in your `oauth2` filter to manually configure Ambassador to cache requests.

 ## `OAuth2` Path-Specific Arguments

 ```yaml